scolapicchioni/blazor/Lab03/readme.md

 }
 ```

-Running the application now look already more pleasing to the eye, although not completely yet.
+Running the application now, you'll see that the UI looks different, although it's not complete yet.
 At least you should see the drawer opening and closing when you click on the menu icon.

 ## The Navigation Bar